AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 However, what can we call the record selectors?
 They can't both be `$sel_foo_F`!
 Ideally we would use the name of the representation tycon, rather than the family tycon, but that isn't introduced until the typechecker (`tcDataFamInstDecl` in `TcInstDcls`), and we need to create the selector in the renamer (`getLocalNonValBinders` in `RnNames`).
 We can't just pick an arbitrary unique name, because we need to look up the selector to associate it with its data constructor (`extendRecordFieldEnv` in `RnSource`).

+For the moment, I've simply disallowed duplicate fields for a single data family in a single module.
+It's fine to duplicate fields between different data families or across different modules, however.

 ## Qualified names